 Update, 8/5/21: Checked all picks for accuracy and relevance.
 Added Adobe Illustrator, and adjusted links and wording as needed for accuracy.

 The range of design tools available on the iPad can vary a lot.
 Some focus on being additional tools for people who still primarily use desktop applications, while others try to replace those desktop applications entirely.

 If you’re looking to do a lot of work with logos and graphics on your iPad, you’re definitely going to need a vector image editor.
 Vector images, unlike raster images (which are your typical JPG and PNG images), do not lose any quality when their size is increased.
 This makes it the go-to format for logos and graphics, as they need to be used in a lot of places in a lot of different sizes.

-Vector editors can also have a slew of differences among each other when it comes to UI, the focus of the app, and the feature set.
+Vector editors can also have a slew of differences among each other when it comes to UI, the focus of the app, and the features.
 One feature to take note of is color models, as they can be very important depending on the work you do.
 The two most common are RGB for digital design and CYMK for printed design.
 RGB is included in most (if not all) design applications, while CYMK is rarer to see.
-Some apps that don’t support designing with the CYMK color model still feature CYMK color previews, which can be used to make sure the final design won’t get messed up while exporting.
+Some apps that don’t support designing with the CYMK color model still feature CYMK color previews, which can be used to make sure the final design won’t get messed up while exporting into a CYMK document.